Guinea Worm Disease (Dracunculiasis) Facts

 - The prognosis of the disease ranges from good to poor, depending on complications.

-- Water purification, education of at-risk populations, and worm removal from patients helps to prevent the disease.
+- Water purification, education of at-risk populations, and worm removal from patients help to prevent the disease.

 What Is Guinea Worm Disease?